Lone Palm

 The History

 The building at 22nd and Guerrero has held a bar since the early 20th century.
 For decades it was Mirage, an Egyptian-themed cocktail lounge whose carved water-feature relief still hangs on the back wall.
 In 1991, Jane Seabrook and her then-husband Mark Green took over and reopened it as Lone Palm.
-Green ran the Palm Broker tropical plant nursery across the street, and he planted the namesake palm tree out front the year they opened.
-The original palm survived 30 years before getting sick and being cut down around 2021.
-Seabrook replaced it with a younger palm that’s still working on its presence.
+Green ran the Palm Broker tropical plant nursery across the street and planted the namesake palm tree out front the year they opened.
+The original palm survived about 30 years before getting sick and being cut down around 2021.
+Seabrook replaced it with a younger palm.

 The Drinks

-Proper martinis are the order.
-Lone Palm pours them cold, straight, and in a real coupe glass with no fuss.
+Martinis are the bar’s signature, poured cold and straight in a coupe glass.
 The cocktail list runs through pre-Prohibition classics: Manhattans, Negronis, Sidecars, Sazeracs.
 Wine and beer round out the menu.
-Drinks are reasonably priced for a Mission cocktail bar with this much history attached.

 The Space

-Dark, narrow, dim.
-Aquamarine neon light, potted palms, painted Trompe-l’œil scenes on the walls.
+Dark and narrow.
+Aquamarine neon, potted palms, painted trompe-l’œil scenes on the walls.
 The Egyptian relief from the Mirage years sits in the back.
-The decor lands somewhere between Casablanca and Twin Peaks, which is exactly the point.
-The room holds maybe thirty people comfortably and fills up on weekend nights.
+The room holds roughly thirty people and fills on weekend nights.

 Practical Info